How to Fix a Gurgling Toilet (Step-by-Step Guide to Stop the Noise Fast)

 1. Partial Drain Blockage

 A clog that isn’t fully blocking the pipe can still restrict water flow.
-This causes air to get trapped and pushed back through the toilet, creating a gurgling sound.
+This traps air and pushes it back through the toilet, causing the gurgling sound.

 Common causes include: